Build a Feathers UI project as an Android app

 - Linux: ~/Android/Sdk

-Pass in the absolute path where you extracted the Android NDK.
+Pass in the absolute path to the Android NDK.

 The Java JDK may be installed in a variety of locations, depending on which operating system you are using:

-- Windows: Typically, Java is installed to C:\Program Files\AdoptOpenJDK or C:\Program Files\Java
+- Windows: Typically, Java is installed to C:\Program Files\Temurin or C:\Program Files\Java

 - macOS: Run the /usr/libexec/java_home command in the Terminal app to find the JDK location.